Payment Terms Clause For Your Terms and Conditions

 Summary

-When you open a business, you want to get paid and maintain good relationships with your customers, so add payment terms to your terms and conditions agreement.
+When you open a business, you want to get paid and maintain good relationships with your customers, and adding payment terms to your terms and conditions agreement helps.

-Setting down firm payment terms may seem intimidating, but it helps boost your customer relationships and keeps people properly informed.
+Setting firm payment terms may seem intimidating, but it can boost your customer relationships and keeps people properly informed.

 Ali Talip Pınarbaşı, CIPP/E, & LLM